Javelin1991/htet_predict_bank_failure/data_for_xie_chen/Classification/README.txt

 column1: Bank ID    column2: Fail/Survived    column3: x1    column4: x2    column5: x3

-For column2: 1 means Failed and 0 means Survived
+For column 2: 1 means Failed and 0 means Survived
 Use column 3, column 4 and column 5 as input data.
 Use column 2 as the target data.